eliiza/imbalanced-data/README.md

 ### 01 - EDA
 This notebook contains a short exploration of the dataset.
 Its main focus is to check the dataset for an imbalanced class and to examine the missing values and correlations in the dataset.
+For a detailed explanation of the data types in the columns go to the [US Geological Survey description page](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php).
+The exploration is rudimentary since there is no feature engineering besides the creation of a binary class.

 ### 02 - Basic, Basic_weights, Basic_Hellinger
 These notebooks have the same structure, they are all using the dataset straight up without any missing